Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 • Drop the Kvaser CAN adapter, SAE J1939 specs, and bench wiring from the fixed-costs list (−$2,400)

-• Pretrip Assistant ships as voice/vision only (no ECM readout); Clockwatcher ELD runs on a FMCSA-compliant Bluetooth dongle; Common Ground ships unchanged
+• Pretrip Assistant ships as voice/vision only (no ECM readout); ELD runs on the J-1939 dongle for FMCSA self-cert; Engine ships unchanged

 • OTR Diagnostics can be added in a later release once the platform is generating revenue

-Same $4,500/mo retainer.
 Same 90-day window.
+I'm on the truck either way, gathering data.
 Same founding-partner terms on the partnership itself.

 Action List